Elisha C. Dick: Political career

 In the wake of Gabriel's Rebellion, Elisha C. Dick said abolition societies tended to produce "the most serious calamities."
 Writing to Governor James Monroe, Dick called for: immediate legislative measures ... to restrain if not entirely suppress the schools supported by [antislavery advocates, who] are constantly inculcating natural equality among the blacks of every description[;] they are teaching them with great assiduity the only means by which they can at any time be enabled to concert and execute a plan of general insurrection.

 At the time of the District of Columbia Organic Act of 1801, he was chairman of a local committee, petitioning the Congress about local government of the District of Columbia.

-Elisha Dick was a fine doctor, but also speculated in real estate.
+Elisha Dick also speculated in real estate.
 In 1801, he went bankrupt and lost his home at Duke Street in Alexandria.
 He then rented a house at 211 Prince Street from the widow Mary Harper.
 Despite his financial woes, voters considered him a worthy citizen, and he became justice of the peace and coroner in 1802.

 From 1804 to 1805, he was Mayor of Alexandria, D.C., (now Va.)
 In 1804, he wrote the speaker of the House of Representatives, opposing retrocession.

-On April 10, 1807, along with Cuthbert Powell, he was appointed Magistrate of the Alexandria Court by the Mayor of Alexandria, Jonah Thompson.
+On April 10, 1807, along with Cuthbert Powell, Dick was appointed Magistrate of the Alexandria Court by the Mayor of Alexandria, Jonah Thompson.

 Ferdinando Fairfax left him $1,000, and his son Archibald $500, in his will.

 Although raised as an Anglican, he joined the Society of Friends, Alexandria Meeting on February 20, 1812.
 Following Quaker precepts, he manumitted a slave.

-In 1814, he was among the Alexandria delegation to Admiral Cockburn, after the Burning of Washington, during the War of 1812.
+In 1814, Dick was among the Alexandria delegation to Admiral Cockburn, after the Burning of Washington, during the War of 1812.